MetOffice/CSET/docs/source/contributing/architecture.rst

 Loaders load recipes for use in the workflow, filling in any variables from the configuration provided in the ``rose-suite.conf``.

-The included recipes in CSET can be found in ``src/CSET/recipes/loaders/``.
+The included loaders in CSET can be found in ``src/CSET/loaders/``.

 Workflow
 --------